 I’m going to be honest here: lately I’ve been feeling rather guilty.
-It’s 2019, the planet is in crisis, and in the last week a Swedish schoolgirl has done more for the environment than I have in 22 years.
+It’s 2022, the planet is in crisis, and a Swedish schoolgirl has done more for the environment than I have in 22 years.

 Until now I have been relatively conscientious of my impact on this world, but in my heart of hearts I know I can do much better.
 So, I’ve decided now is the time to make an effort.
 In the week leading up to the break I ensured that my days were spent in as healthy a way as possible for both myself and the planet.

 By the end of the week, I felt great.
 I’d saved real money, was more productive and active, I felt more alert and mentally sharp, and I was more sober.

 Spoiler alert, it was a great week (and then the break came and I got lazy).

 I decided to ease into the first day with some fresh fruit and a muesli bar for breakfast.
 This type of diet is standard for me, but breakfast is something I would normally skip.
 I noticed an increase in mental alertness that was almost surprising, and merrily set about packing lunch for my day at uni.
 Packing lunch at home, rather than buying something, would turn out to be a key move in every way.
 If you’re not in the habit of doing so, why not give it a go?